may-day/olap/README.md

 TESTING
 =======

-Tests are done against the Mondrian and SSAS XMLA providers.
+Tests are done against the Mondrian, SSAS and icCube XMLA providers.
 The testsDiscover module tests behavior with different XMLA providers with the Discover command while testsExecute does the same with the Execute command.
 Note that you likely need to modify the sources if you want to test yourself since they contain specifics (namely the location